Back to list

 According to the project documentation, "skills" are not merely capabilities but are the encoding of workflows and quality gates.
 This distinction is vital for the next generation of AI agents.

-agent-skillstreats it as a multi-stage workflow.
+1. Workflows: Instead of treating coding as a single-step prompt-and-response action, agent-skills treats it as a multi-stage workflow.
 This ensures that the AI agent follows a logical progression—from understanding requirements to implementation and eventually to verification.
-By encoding these workflows, the project provides a roadmap that prevents agents from taking shortcuts that could lead to technical debt. -
+By encoding these workflows, the project provides a roadmap that prevents agents from taking shortcuts that could lead to technical debt.

 Implementing Best Practices in AI Logic